purescript-contrib/purescript-aff/README.md

    liftEff $ trace ("Succeeded with " ++ show a)
 ```

-You can use these as queues which suspend (if necessary) on take operations, or
+You can use these constructs as one-sided blocking queues, which suspend (if
-as asynchronous variables (similar to Haskell's `MVar` construct).
+necessary) on `take operations, or as asynchronous variables (similar to
+Haskell's `MVar` construct).

 ## Parallel Execution